AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 You can easily submit a few frames to estimate total cost and time.
 You even can use your own software and licenses, or rent it on a per-core per-minute rate (for 3DMax and V-Ray for example).
 In addition, it can be 40-70% cheaper and 2-7 times faster than market average, according to my real cases.

-**Dedicated**.
-This VMs will be available to you 100% time you need it.
-**Low Priority**.
-This VMs are not guaranteed.
-It is a surplus power, based on plans and demand, they can disappear/reappear at any time.
-And this VMs will cost you `2.5 times cheaper` than **Dedicated**.
-When you need huge amount of parallel vCPU, it is a perfect resource.
-According to my customers, this approach is 40-60% cheaper than market average, 2-7 times faster and you can control all process.
 So, why you have to pay to 3rd party provider doing this job?
 Let's rock!

 ## How